Resources

 - Safety Planning Checklist

-- RUSafe – a free, interactive iPhone/Android app for danger assessment and domestic-violence shelter/hotline contacts in your area.
+- RUSafe – a free, interactive iPhone/Android app for danger assessment and domestic-violence shelter/support line contacts in your area.

 - Keeping Your Pets Safe